Army Signal Command (Italy)

 The Signal Command (Comando Trasmissioni) is a signals formation of the Italian Army.
 The Signal Command was established in Rome on 1 January 2017 following the disestablishment of the Army Information and Signals Command and of the Signals Brigade.

 The Command is in charge of providing C4 support both at home and abroad.

 History

 While coming from the history and traditions of the Arm of Signals of the Italian Army, the current Signal Command was established on 1 January 2017 following the reorganization of the C4 sector of the Italian Army.

-The Army Information and Signals Command (Comando Trasmissioni e Informazioni dell’Esercito) was diestablished in 2016, and the Signals Brigade, based in Anzio, was reorganized and converted in an unified agency.
+The Army Information and Signals Command (Comando Trasmissioni e Informazioni dell’Esercito) was disestablished in 2016, and the Signals Brigade, based in Anzio, was reorganized and converted in an unified agency.

 Commanders

 The Army Signal Command has had two commanders as such: